SahilAgashe/My-WhatsApp/README.md

 # My-WhatsApp
-My-Whatsapp is Clone of iOS-Whatsapp application.
+My-Whatsapp is clone of iOS-Whatsapp application.
 I have implemented My-Whatsapp using SwiftUI, MVVM, Cloud Firestore.